A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Simulation Results

 \subsection{Property of Generated Fingerprint Database}

-Using the proposed method, we generate an open-source fingerprint database named RIS-WFL-DB\footnote{The database and the proposed generation method are publicly available at https://github.com/XinCheng2025/RIS-WFL-DB-Generation-Method.} to facilitate related researches.
+Using the proposed method, we generate an open-source fingerprint database named RIS-WFL-DB\textsuperscript{\ref{footnotecode}} to facilitate related research.
 The spatially correlated maps of LoS condition and VLoS condition when generating RIS-WFL-DB are shown in Fig.~\ref{losmapfig}.
 As expected, adjacent positions in the AoI usually share the same LoS or VLoS condition.
 The maps of SF in LoS paths (the LoS path and VLoS path) and NLoS paths (the SB-NLoS path and DB-NLoS path) when generating RIS-WFL-DB are illustrated in Fig.~\ref{sfmapfig}.
 It shows smooth variations of SF across adjacent positions in the AoI.

-Fig.~\ref{radiomapfig} shows the radio map over the AoI at different measurement times in RIS-WFL-DB.
-According to the applied EBS scheme, the phase shifts of RIS change over the measurements, thus resulting in different RSS distributions over the AoI, as observed in Fig.~\ref{radiomapfig}.
-Moreover, under the RIS configuration at the $3$-th measurement, the RSS values at distant positions may in close proximity.
-For example, the RSS at position $[11.6, 1.8, 1] (\mathrm{m})$ is $-27.99$ dBm, while the RSS at position $[6, 7.4, 1] (\mathrm{m})$ is $-27.78$ dBm.
-However, when more RIS configurations are taken, the RSS vectors at distant positions are unlikely to be close.
-At the above two positions, the RSS values at the $19$-th measurement are $-30.35$ dBm and $-36.84$ dBm.
-Therefore, with multiple RIS configurations, the WFL is feasible with only one RIS and one Tx.
-And the design RIS configurations for RIS-assisted WFL deserves further researches.
+Fig.~\ref{radiomapfig} shows the radio map over the AoI at different measurements in RIS-WFL-DB.
+According to the applied UFSS, the phase shifts of RIS change over the measurements, thus resulting in different RSS distributions over the AoI, as observed in Fig.~\ref{radiomapfig}.
+Moreover, under the RIS configuration at the a single measurement, the RSS values at distant positions may in close proximity.
+However, when more RIS configurations are taken, the RSS value sequences at distant positions are unlikely to be close.
+Therefore, with more RIS configurations, i.e., measurements, the spatial resolution of wireless fingerprint can be improved.